finnsnap/RoboticsWebserver/README.md

 | There is new data from the esp32                | true    | false  |
 | Data has **just** stopped coming from esp32     | true    | true   |

+**Change system status to**
+dataStatus
+0 - no data has been coming from this robot
+1 - data has just stopped coming from the esp32
+2 - new data from the esp32

-An example of an empty json packet coming from the weberver
+An example of an "empty" json packet coming from the weberver

 ```json
 {